klayveR/poe-log-monitor/README.md

 ### area
 - `name` - The name of the area that has been entered
+- `type` - The type of the area
-- `info` - An array of objects containing additional information about the area and their variants, if data is available (See `examples/area.js` for an example)
+- `info` - An array of objects containing additional information about the area and their variants, if data is available.
+The emitted object has a different format based on the `type`.

 Emitted when the player enters an area.
->⚠ In the current version [1.2.0], only story areas have additional information.
-The other areas such as maps, hideouts and others will follow soon.
+See [AREA.md] for more information about this event.

 ### joinChat
 - `chat` - Chat which the player joined